 Bundled payments can be a bit difficult to understand.
 When payers and providers consider adopting this reimbursement method, they encounter several challenges standing in their way to benefit from this alternative payment plan.

 That’s where reviewing and analyzing pricing trends can come in handy.
-These trends reveal important factors of these challenges that can make easier to deal with.

 Facing the Obstacles of Bundled Payments